 - Almost time to install Ubuntu!
 Click the Start button.

-- Right away you’ll be prompted to locate a file.
+- Back in Virtualbox you’ll be prompted to locate a file.
 Click the “folder” icon next to menu that says Empty (see screenshot below).

 - Navigate to the Ubuntu .iso file that you downloaded all the way back in step #1.
 Select it, and click Open